drummyfish/thesis_db/README.md

 # Format

 In the repository here, the DB is stored in JSON that is compressed (no whitechars or empty attributes) to not waste space.
+It is still a valid JSON.
 The file is named `theses_compressed.json`.

-It is more convenient and sometimes (for the tools in this repo) required to uncompress the JSON (so that the object have all the attributes, set to `null` if unknown).
-This can be done with `uncompress_json.py`.
+It is more convenient and sometimes (for the tools in this repo) required to decompress the JSON (so that the object have all the attributes, set to `null` if unknown).
+This can be done with `decompress_json.py`.

 The database is a JSON list consisting of objects in format: